LuminousXLB/SGX-server-client/README.md

 ## Known issues

 There's a significant flaw in the program.
 In the project, client and server agree with a shared key using the simplest version of Diffie-Hellman Key Exchange Protocol.
 Document suggests that we should always hold dh_msg buffer in enclave space, but we didn't.
 So it will be trivial for malicious Operating System to conduct a MiTM attack.

+## Thanks

+To excellent code base from <http://csapp.cs.cmu.edu/3e/code.html>.
+I used it to build socket server and client.